History of NYOS

 21 February 2019

-The National Youth Orchestras of Scotland's launches its 40th Anniversary celebrations!
-In 2019 we honoured four decades of nurturing and developing the country’s best and brightest young musicians.
-To read more about our 40th Anniversary progamme please click here
+The National Youth Orchestras of Scotland's launched its 40th Anniversary celebrations.
+In 2019 honouring four decades of nurturing and developing the country’s best and brightest young musicians.

 1 April 2019

-As part of its 40th Anniversary celebration NYOS launch it's 'Alumni Stories' film series featruring alumni from all walks of life discussing the importance of organisations like NYOS in their own development and future careers.
+Watch: As part of its 40th Anniversary celebration NYOS launched the 'Alumni Stories' film series featuring alumni from all walks of life discussing the importance of organisations like NYOS in their own development and future careers.

 21 November 2019

-The Non-Executive Board of the National Youth Orchestras of Scotland announces the appointment of Lindsay Pell as its new Chair.
+The Non-Executive Board of the National Youth Orchestras of Scotland announced the appointment of Lindsay Pell as its new Chair.

 2020